jay-waves/til/Security/ReadMe.md

 >
 > **security**
 >
->   1a.
+>   a.
 (I) A system condition that results from the establishment and
 >   maintenance of measures to protect the system.
 >
->   1b.
+>   b.
 (I) A system condition in which system resources are free from
 >   unauthorized access and from unauthorized or accidental change,
 >   destruction, or loss.
 (Compare: safety.)
 >
->   2. (I) Measures taken to protect a system.
->
->   Tutorial: Parker [^1]] suggests that providing a condition of
->   system security may involve the following six basic functions,
->   which overlap to some extent:
->   -  "Deterrence": Reducing an intelligent threat by discouraging
-> 	 action, such as by fear or doubt.
-(See: attack, threat action.)
->   -  "Avoidance": Reducing a risk by either reducing the value of
-> 	 the potential loss or reducing the probability that the loss
-> 	 will occur.
-(See: risk analysis.
-Compare: "risk avoidance"
-> 	 under "risk".)
->   -  "Prevention": Impeding or thwarting a potential security
-> 	 violation by deploying a countermeasure.
->   -  "Detection": Determining that a security violation is
-> 	 impending, is in progress, or has recently occurred, and thus
-> 	 make it possible to reduce the potential loss.
-(See: intrusion
-> 	 detection.)
->   -  "Recovery": Restoring a normal state of system operation by
-> 	 compensating for a security violation, possibly by eliminating
-> 	 or repairing its effects.
-(See: contingency plan, main entry
-> 	 for "recovery".)
->   -  "Correction": Changing a security architecture to eliminate or
-> 	 reduce the risk of reoccurrence of a security violation or
-> 	 threat consequence, such as by eliminating a vulnerability.
->
-> [^1]: Parker, D., "Computer Security Management", ISBN 0-8359- 0905-0, 1981

 ## 参考